-Each team will give a thirty-minute presentation during the week of Dec 5.
+Each team will give a 25-minute presentation during the week of Dec 4.
 A list of which tasks each team member has performed should be submitted.

-It is encouraged to work with different people for the instructional and computing projects.
+It is required to work with different people for the instructional and computing projects.